The 8 Best and Worst Foods for Cholesterol

 Sugary Sweets

 Lastly, try to avoid sugary sweets.
-Added sugar isn’t just bad for your cholesterol levels – it’s also bad if you’re struggling with heart disease, weight gain, and diabetes.
+Added sugar isn’t just bad for your cholesterol levels, it contributes to the development of chronic illnesses.
 Like salt, many foods in America are pumped with more sugar than they need to improve their flavor.

 You should specifically try to avoid the usual sugary culprits, including most sodas, overly sweetened teas, cookies, cakes, ice cream, and more.
 As with salt, read the back nutrition labels of all your food products to make sure you don’t go overboard with your daily sugar requirements.